nixinator/katacoda-scenarios/ad-hoc-developer-environments/step4.md

 `nix-shell -p gitMinimal vim nano joe`{{execute}}

-we now in a new shell
+we are now in a new shell

 `git --version`{{execute}}